What are the different characteristics of client auth certificate signing for mTLS?

 Differing signing approaches

-- Having the service only lodge something it trusts into it’s trust store
+- Having the service only lodge something it trusts into its trust store

 - The CA (/signing party) mechanism of verifying identity before signing a certificate for a client